tud-phi/sr-brain-control/README.md

 ## Citation

-This repository is part of the publication **Guiding Soft Robots with Motor-Imagery Brain Signals and Impedance Control** presented at the
+This repository is part of the publication **Guiding Soft Robots with Motor-Imagery Brain Signals and Impedance Control** which received the Best Paper Award (1st place) at the
 _7th IEEE-RAS International Conference on Soft Robotics (RoboSoft 2024)_.

 Please use the following citation if you use our method in your (scientific) work: